dward2/BME547/Resources/PyCharm/NewProject.md

 to integrate it with a GitHub repository, you have three options.

-If you starting completely from scratch and do not have any local files or an existing GitHub repository, follow Method 1 below.
+If you starting completely from scratch and do not have any local files or an existing GitHub repository, follow __Method 1__ below.

-If you have an existing GitHub repository with at least one file in it, and want to use those files to create a local repository and PyCharm project, use Method 2 below.
+If you have an existing GitHub repository with at least one file in it, and want to use those files to create a local repository and PyCharm project, use __Method 2__ below.

-Finally, if you have already started a PyCharm project locally, but haven't yet created a local repository or a GitHub repository, follow Method 3 below.
+Finally, if you have already started a PyCharm project locally, but haven't yet created a local repository or a GitHub repository, follow __Method 3__ below.

+__Note:__ These instructions were written for the Windows version of Python.
+Where known, differences for the macOS version are included, but some differences may not have been caught.

+Once you have your project set up and connected with GitHub, check out the section below called __Git Workflow in PyCharm__.

 ## Method 1:  Starting from scratch in PyCharm and GitHub
 ### Create a new local PyCharm project